———————————————

 Thoromhel's House, Sunhold, Summerset, Aldmeri Dominion

 Thoromhel and I cuddle in the bed, too lazy to get up.
 With my face resting on his shoulder, I close my eyes and stroke his body with my left hand while his right caresses my back and buttocks.
 I'm not noticing how my breathing gets faster, but after some time I start turning myself slowly so he could touch my side and then my front.
-His hand brings delight all over my belly, yet always stops short of my breast and pubes.
+His hand brings delight all over my belly, yet always stops short of my breasts and pubes.
 Even though he's been hard all along, he doesn't seem to be in a hurry.
 It's not like he's waiting for my permission.
 He's actually teasing me!
 I turn my back on him, making an animalish sound which is supposed to mean I want us to be closer than this.
 I can't wait any longer, yet I can't ruin the mood by talking.

 Thoromhel gets the hint and we make love, and now his hand is no longer just teasing.